 Populus nigra ‘Italica’

 Prunus laurocerasus is an evergreen species of Prunus, native to regions in southwestern Asia and southeastern Europe.
 As an evergreen shrub or small to medium-sized tree, it can grow to nearly 50′.
 The leaves are dark green, leathery, shiny, with a finely serrated margin.
-As a great candidate for a hedge or privacy screen, it’s available in bush and sometimes column form.
+As one of our favorite hedge and screen plants, it’s available in a bush and sometimes column form.

 Rhamnus alaternus ‘John Edwards’